BVLC/caffe/docs/index.md

 ## Why Caffe?

-Caffe aims to provide computer vision practicioners with a **clean and modifiable implementation** of state-of-the-art deep learning algorithms.
+Caffe aims to provide computer vision scientists and practicioners with a **clean and modifiable implementation** of state-of-the-art deep learning algorithms.
 For example, network structure is easily specified in separate config files, with no mess of hard-coded parameters in the code.

 At the same time, Caffe fits industry needs, with blazing fast C++/Cuda code for GPU computation.